The Traditional Ballad Index is a collaborative effort designed to help

 a limited version of the search form.)

-To conduct a search, select the field marked "enter keywords"
+To conduct a search, select the field marked "Enhanced by Google"

 and type in the keywords you want.
 For example, to search for songs whose